xuankimtran/docs-1/pages/katalon-studio/docs/use-online-license.md

 ### Step 1: Users view and send a machine ID to the Owner/Admins

-As an user, you need to copy the machine ID on which you use Katalon Studio, then send the machine ID to your Owner/Admins.
+As a user, you need to copy the machine ID on which you use Katalon Studio, then send the machine ID to your Owner/Admins.

 Follow these steps: